Our Latest Research Results

 At Kurio we heavily invest in the science behind our product and are proud to be at the cutting edge of compression technology.
 Like all athletes we are always looking for ways to improve.

-Recent research with Nottingham Trent University which will be published soon demonstrates that Kurio 3D specific measurement and manufacturing techniques produce statistically proven graduated linear compression along the full length of the leg.
+Recent research with Nottingham Trent University which has been published demonstrates that Kurio 3D specific measurement and manufacturing techniques produce statistically proven graduated linear compression along the full length of the leg.
 Their results also indicate that the prescribed compression whether it is for the recovery, performance or travel leggings is consistent within individuals and between individuals.
 This method of manufacturing is the only way to determine that the correct levels of compressions are being delivered and therefore maximising the specific benefits of wearing compression garments for recovery and performance.

 Research by Jack Ashby & John Morris – Nottingham Trent University, Caroline Sunderland & Martin Lewis – University of Derby, Roberto Sanchis-Sanchis University of Valencia.